 What mortgage fees and costs might I need to pay?

-One of the biggest costs you may encounter when buying a property, apart from stamp duty and your deposit, are the fees attached to your mortgage.
-These are paid to set up and administer your mortgage account, and can amount to thousands of pounds, depending on which mortgage you choose.
+One of the biggest costs you may encounter when buying a property, apart from stamp duty and your deposit, are the fees that may be attached to your mortgage.
+These are paid to the lender to set up and administer your mortgage account, and can amount to thousands of pounds, depending on which mortgage you choose.

 If you want to find out more about all the various costs associated with the property buying process, have a look at our article How much does it cost to move house for more information.

 Below are the main fees and costs that you may pay when you apply or redeem a mortgage.
 It’s worth bearing in mind that lenders may use slightly different terminology to describe these costs, but the following are generally accepted as standard.

 This is often the biggest fee, and it’s paid for securing a mortgage.
 Usually, the lower the rate, the higher the fee.
 So while the rate may be attractive, sky-high arrangement fees can make a big difference to your overall costs.
 So, make sure you look beyond the headline rate at the arrangement fee attached to any deal.
 The arrangement fee is used to pay for setting up your mortgage, and it’s also known as the product fee or completion fee.

 When do I need to pay an arrangement fee?